tqer39/mathquest/docs/mathquest-architecture.md

 - `@mathquest/edge`: The production Cloudflare Workers app.
 It embeds presets as JSON on the start screen, and a client script configures the dynamic UI (theme selection, progress saving, sound effect/show-working toggles).
 - `@mathquest/api` / `@mathquest/web`: Node + Hono servers for local validation without Workers.
 Useful for checking domain/API logic or for Storybook-like purposes.
 - `@mathquest/app`: Handles the calculation of quiz progress objects (current question number, correct count, etc.), allowing the UI to manage state transitions without side effects.
 - `@mathquest/domain`: The rules for generating calculation problems.
 When a grade-level theme is specified, it calls composite logic like `generateGradeOneQuestion`.
+For inverse arithmetic problems, it uses `generateInverseQuestion`.

 ## 4. Directory Structure